-The Orange County Water District (District) is soliciting quotes from Consultants to provide on-call Property Acquisition Services to acquire property rights for small parcels of land for monitoring wells, injection wells, and water treatment and small storage facilities with connecting pipelines facilities or other related uses as identified by our Hydrogeology Department and can offer and manage the requested acquisition services as one package.
+The Orange County Water District (District) is soliciting quotes from Consultants to provide on-call Property Acquisition Services to acquire property rights for small parcels of land for monitoring wells, injection wells, and water treatment and small storage facilities with connecting pipelines facilities or other related uses as identified by our District Staff and can offer and manage the requested acquisition services as one package.
 In order to construct the projects, it is necessary to acquire property rights by lease, easement or purchase to access the parcels in a timely manner from willing property owners.
 The acquisition services sought are:

+Right-of-Way Agent - acquisition

 Preliminary Title Report

 Appraisal of Property